infrahq/infra/docs/cli.md

 ```
   -g, --group string      Group to revoke access from
   -h, --help              help for revoke
+  -m, --machine string    Machine to revoke access from
   -p, --provider string   Provider from which to revoke access from
   -r, --role string       Role to revoke
   -u, --user string       User to revoke access from